WCSCourses/WWPG_2021/manuals/module_linux_scripting/module_linux_scripting.md

 ## Looking inside files <a name="inside_files"></a>
 - A common task is to look at the contents of a file.
 This can be achieved using several different Unix commands, less, head and tail.
 Let us consider some examples.
-- But first, change directory into the Module_2_Linux_Scripting/files/ directory (hint: you might need to go up a few directories first using cd ../..).
-     - Make sure to check where you are using the “pwd” command.

 ### less